-The current policy recognises that the Board has power to impose discretionary conditions which would be attached to licences on an individual basis.
-However, this section does not currently contain any information about what local conditions the Board may consider attaching to a licence.
-AFS would recommend that the new policy sets out examples of the different types of conditions that could be applied, relevant to each of the objectives.
+The current policy includes an appendix which sets out Local Conditions for Nightclub Type Premises.
+This is welcomed but AFS would recommend that the new policy sets out examples of the different types of conditions that could be applied, relevant to each of the objectives, and for a wider range of premises.